 Here are more reasons why you should not starve yourself with the hope to lose weight:

-• It is hard to get sleep
+- It is hard to get sleep

 Starvation mode can bring you sleep issues.
-It will be harder for you to sleep because your whole concentration will be on getting food into your stomach.
+It will be harder for you to sleep because your whole concentration will be on getting food into your stomach. - Concentration gets complicated

 If you do not have anything on your belly, it will be very hard for you to concentrate even on the easiest tasks.
-All the focus will be on your body, which constantly screams at you to consume something.
+All the focus will be on your body, which constantly screams at you to consume something. - Starvation is painful

-Starvation can be quite painful, especially when you only consume very little food for more than two days.
+Starvation can be quite painful, especially when you only consume very little food for more than two days. - Be ready for mood swings

 A nasty effect of being in the starvation mode is that you tend to become quite moody.
-You might suffer extreme levels of both anger and happiness in an instant, without any good reason.
+You might suffer extreme levels of both anger and happiness in an instant, without any good reason. - You feel worse about yourself

 Starving yourself for a long time, automatically makes you want to spoil yourself with some good food.
 Doing this makes you feel bad about your decisions.